How to Deploy Lightning Web Components with Workbench in Salesforce

 • You include the .js-meta.xml file (Workbench will reject the zip without it)

-🗜️ Step 2: Zip the Component for Upload
+🗜️ Step 2: Zip the Lightning Web Components for Upload

 Right-click your lwc folder (or component folder if it’s isolated) and zip it.